SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

     BackgroundError = 1.

-or, better, by a "*String*" directly in the ADAO case.
+or, better, by a "*String*" directly in the graphical or textual ADAO case.

 Third matrix form: using "*DiagonalSparseMatrix*" representation
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++